MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/best-practices-for-data-warehouse-using-dataflows.md

 ## Transformation dataflows

 When you've separated your transformation dataflows from the staging dataflows, the transformation will be independent from the source.
 This separation helps if you're migrating the source system to a new system.
 All you need to do in that case is to change the staging dataflows.
-The transformation dataflows are likely to<!--Maybe this is the solution to getting around "should," which Writing Style Guide disapproves of to indicated probability.--> work without any problem, because they're sourced only from the staging dataflows.
+The transformation dataflows are likely to work without any problem, because they're sourced only from the staging dataflows.

 This separation also helps in case the source system connection is slow.
-The transformation dataflow won't need to wait for a long time to get records coming through a slow connection to the source system.
+The transformation dataflow won't need to wait for a long time to get records coming through a slow connection from the source system.
 The staging dataflow has already done that part, and the data will be ready for the transformation layer.
 <!--Same comment about branding as previous image.
 For the alt text here, you'd only need to describe what's different about this image. -->
 ![Transformation dataflows](media/TransformationDataflows.png)

 ## Layered architecture

 A layered architecture is an architecture in which you perform actions in separate layers.
 The staging and transformation dataflows can be two layers of a multilayered dataflow architecture.
-Trying to do actions in layers helps minimize the maintenance required.<!--Suggested.--> When you want to change something, you just need to change it in the layer in which it's located.
-The other layers will continue to work as usual.<!--Suggested.-->
+Trying to do actions in layers helps minimize the maintenance required.
+When you want to change something, you just need to change it in the layer in which it's located.
+The other layers will continue to work as usual.

 The following image shows a multilayered architecture for dataflows whose entities are then used in Power BI datasets.
 <!--Not sure what this has to do specifically with a data warehouse, but anyhow.
 Same comments about branding and alt text apply here.-->